 Regular handwashing will take place throughout the day.
 All children must not bring any bag to school with them.
 They may bring a water bottle and their lunch box and we encourage parents to sanitise these each night.
 There will be reading books going home during this time and we will be encouraging children to access bug club each night online to read.
 Each week books will be sanitised and isolated for 7 days prior to being used in future.

 Pupils will be encouraged to abide by the social distancing measures.
 However, the Dfe and schools realise that this may not be possible for all pupils and at all times.
 In Early Years and Year 1, small bubbles will continue to access the provision to suit the emotional and wellbeing needs of our youngest children.
 We will follow the DfE guideline to ensure that children are safe at all time.

 Guidance on symptoms

 Children may bring lunch boxes into school for their school dinner.
 We encourage the use of disposable items where possible to minimise risk.
 Any plastic containers should be washed thoroughly each night.
 Children who wish to have a school dinner may do so as we will be providing children with the option of a hot dinner.
 All children who receive FSM or Universal FSM will still be entitled to this during this time.
-For children who are not attending school, but in receipt of FSM, we will provide vouchers on the government scheme until the government stop this allocation.

 As of 1st June, the School Office will be closed to all parents unless an appointment is made in advance.
 This is to ensure that we can keep all school areas risk free.
 If you wish to speak to a member of staff we encourage you to phone school, email or use the contact forms on the school website to minimise contact.